-While the gray/greige paint colour trend just keeps growing, I have a loyal group of readers who just LOVE their warm paint colours – my Mom included!
+While the gray-greige colour trend just keeps growing, I have a loyal group of readers who just LOVE their warm paint colours – my Mom included!

-Now warm neutrals can be tricky as the undertones aren’t always noticeable at first glance.
-Sometimes it’s not until you get your walls painted that you discover that your neutral…ain’t so neutral!
+But warm neutrals can be tricky as the undertones aren’t always noticeable at first glance.
+Sometimes it’s not until you get your walls painted that you discover your neutral…ain’t so neutral!

 What rooms are warm neutrals especially great for?

 However, keep in mind that north-facing rooms have a cool, gray-blue natural light which can react with warm tones that have a lot of yellow in them.
 This can sometimes create a vague green when mixed (which is why your warm neutral should be well-balanced regarding its undertones).

 Rooms with oak cabinets or floors (or really any warm-toned wood)